nasa/GeneLab_Data_Processing/Methyl-Seq/Pipeline_GL-DPPD-7113_Versions/GL-DPPD-7113.md

     * BS_GA.rev.2.bt2
     * genome_mfa.GA_conversion.fa
   * \*.txt (captured standard output from the command)
 * **bismark_reference_genome/genomic_nucleotide_frequencies.txt** (tab-delimited table of mono- and di-nucleotide frequencies in reference genome)

 > **NOTE**
-> If using RNA, the `--hisat2` flag is added instead of `--bowtie2`, which specifies to use the splice-aware aligner [HISAT2](https://github.com/DaehwanKimLab/hisat2#hisat2), and the outputs would include 8 `*ht2` files in separate sub-directories along with each reference-genome conversion.
+> If processing RNA Methylation Sequencing data, the `--hisat2` flag is added instead of `--bowtie2`, which specifies using the splice-aware aligner
+  [HISAT2](https://github.com/DaehwanKimLab/hisat2#hisat2), and the outputs will include 8 `*ht2` files in separate sub-directories along with each reference-genome conversion.

 <br>

 ### 4b.
 Align

+> **NOTE**
-Note that if the library preparation was non-directional, the `--non_directional` flag needs to be added to this command (whether single-end or paired-end).
+> If the library preparation was non-directional, the `--non_directional` flag needs to be added to this command (whether single-end or paired-end).
 For a full list of alignment option recommendations library type and/or commercially available kit, please see the library page in the [Bismark documentation](http://felixkrueger.github.io/Bismark/bismark/library_types/)

 **Single-end example**